 Elizabeth Esther posted on Facebook today, August 11, 2014, “Yesterday afternoon George Geftakys slipped into a coma.
 He passed away at approx. 6:15pm.
 Burial will be private.
-Please keep our family in your prayers during this difficult time. ” Follow updates and comments on the FB group, “George & Betty Geftakys – Geftakys Assembly”.
+Please keep our family in your prayers during this difficult time. ” Reflections prompted by this event are welcome here.
+Also follow updates and comments on the Facebook group, “George & Betty Geftakys – Geftakys Assembly”.

 Sandy Blank went through the big doctrinal changes in the Worldwide Church of God, became thoroughly disillusioned, and walked out.
 After having a powerful conversion experience she went back to Worldwide (now Grace Communion International) to try to make a difference, but left again after 10 years.
 In “My Theological House” she describes her experience using a punchy metaphor that captures the feeling of desolation that comes from leaving a Bible-based cult.